 Laverstock & Ford Parish communities to remain independent of Salisbury 99.3%

 Laverstock & Ford Parish to be wholly absorbed by Salisbury 0.7%

 Latest update 12th Oct

 Our Parish Plan outlined the need for the following action:

-The next meeting of the Parish Council will be held on Monday 17th November at Greentrees Primary School, Hampton Park from 7pm.
+The next Parish Council meeting will be held on Monday 14th December 2015

 The PC is providing a table which lists the Planning Applications that have been referred to the Parish Council for their opinion.
 Applications are generally considered by a team of three

 Councillors, but may occasionally be referred to the whole Council.
 Full details may be viewed on the Wiltshire Council website.

 The RESPONSE is the view of the Parish Council and will be considered, along with other consultations, by Wiltshire Council, who will make the decision.

 6:30pm for 7pm start